Did you know that California has over 700 certified farmers’ markets? We were mind-blown when we learned this fact.

 Here’s Sebastopol Farmers Market, an ideal option for a Sunday farmers market in California.
 If you’re looking for a fun and vibrant way to experience the local food and cultural scene out here, you got to check out this farmers market.

-This place is packed with amazing vendors selling fresh and organic produce, locally-made cheeses, breads, jams, and all kinds of other yummy stuff.
+This place is packed with amazing vendors selling fresh and organic produce, locally-made cheeses, bread, jams, and all kinds of other yummy stuff.

 In addition, there’s always a great selection of handmade crafts, from gorgeous pottery to one-of-a-kind jewelry and accessories.